elliezub/ChooseYourAdventure/README.md

 # Choose Your Own Adventure

-Dive into an immersive console-based story game built with C#.
+This project is a console-based story game built with C#.
 The game showcases object-oriented principles by encapsulating player data and methods, and by structuring the game's flow using function calls.

 ## Technical Features:
 1. Object-Oriented Design: The game uses the Player class to represent the player's character, encapsulating properties like Health, KindnessPoints, and methods like AddKindnessPoints.
 This allows for modular and maintainable code.